PrimeAcademy/assignment-unit-1/README.md

 Let's make a web page with some JavaScript using our new IDE, Atom!

 ### 1 | Creating folders for our work
-We recommend you create dedicated folders for your Prime prework assignments.
+We recommend you create dedicated folders for your Prime Tier 1 assignments.
+Call your folder something like *tier1*.
 Follow the instructions below to do so:

 Step | Instruction | Screen Shot
 --- | --- | ---